-Goal: To provide grants to small, independently-owned businesses in historically disadvantaged communities that have suffered property damage, vandalism or inventory losses during the recent civil unrest.
+Goal: To provide grants to small, independently-owned businesses in historically disadvantaged communities that have suffered property damage, vandalism or inventory losses during the civil unrest that took place in late May/early June.
 Grants will be made up to $10,000 depending on the extent of damage and needs of the business.

 - Occupy a storefront, retail, or commercial space physically located in Philadelphia.
 This includes kiosks.